kitchell/DeepLearningTutorial_LBspectrum/keras_basics.md

 1. **epochs** - this is the number of times the model is exposed to the training set.
 At each iteration the optimizer tries to adjust the weights so that the loss function is minimized

-2. **batch_size** - This is the number of training instances observed before the optimizer performs a weght update.
+2. **batch_size** - This is the number of training instances observed before the optimizer performs a weight update.

 ## Other important information